How Antioxidants Fight the Signs of Ageing

 What to do?
 Seek out anti-ageing products housed in opaque tubes or bottles, and check to see that the opening of the container is small enough that it will minimise or completely restrict air exposure.

-Although we know that topical application of antioxidants helps to shield skin from ongoing environmental assault, the results aren't going to make you look 20 years younger—and they may take time to show up.
+Although we know that topical application of antioxidants in skin care helps to shield skin from ongoing environmental assault, the results aren't going to make you look 20 years younger—and they may take time to show up.
 Reality check: The claims attributed to these wonderful ingredients are more often than not overblown or a big stretch of what scientific research has shown to be true.

 References for this information: